 The Company capitalizes all exploration costs subsequent to obtaining the right to explore related to the projects to Exploration and Evaluation assets.
-Below is a summary of expenditures capitalized during the year ended June 30, 2017 and 2016.
+Table below summarizes the expenditures capitalized during the year ended June 30, 2017 and the period ended September 30, 2017.